LogicalAddress-Lab/heroku-buildpack-laravel-deploy-tasks/README.md

-## Heroku buildpack for running your task (php artisan commands) on deploy - For development purpose only.
+## Heroku buildpack for running your task (php artisan commands) on deploy
 This buildpack is intended for use after the regular [php-buildpack].

 ## Usage